Loss Control Insights for Contractors

 5 Surprising Things That Put Your Fleet at Risk

 Sometimes the dangers to your organization’s vehicles are obvious: a deer runs across the road in front of you, or you need to drive through an overhang with low clearance on the way into a worksite.
 But some hazards are not so easy to spot.
-Here are five less–obvious fleet risks that contractors deal with.
+Here are five less–obvious fleet risks that you should be prepared for.

 - Make sure employees understand that their company truck is not a gift.
 It’s an asset of the organization and should be treated as such.